simcesplatform/Platform-Manager/instructions/running_simulation.md

 There are a couple steps before a simulation run using user developed components can be be started using the Platform Manager:

-- All the components have to be installed.
+- All the components have to be installed. ([Installing a new domain component](#installing-a-new-domain-component))
     - With statically deployed components this also involves starting the component manually.
     - With dynamically deployed components this involves building the Docker image for the component.
 Also any static resource files (for example CSV files) have to be made available for the Platform Manager.
-- All the components have to be registered to the Platform Manager.
+- All the components have to be registered to the Platform Manager. ([Registering new component type to the Platform manager](#registering-new-component-type-to-the-platform-manager))

 After the component installation and registration a new simulation configuration file can be created and then used to start a new simulation run.
 See section [Running a new simulation](#running-a-new-simulation) for instructions regarding running a simulation.